 If your building contractor is supplying the insulation, check for receipts to make sure you are getting new insulation boards.

+What thickness of the board is available?
+Rigid boards are sold with different thicknesses.
 Rigid boards are available from 20mm to 200mm.
 As the thickness of the board increases, so does the thermal performance.
 With an increment of 15mm from the last size, you can choose the one that best suits your design.

 A good benchmark for the level of insulation you should be looking to achieve is 0.21 W/m2K.